PipedreamHQ/docs/docs/notebook/code/README.md

 It's important to understand the core difference between Node.js and the JavaScript that runs in your web browser: **Node doesn't have access to some of the things a browser expects, like the HTML on the page, or the URL of the page**.
 If you haven't used Node before, be aware of this limitation as you search for JavaScript examples on the web.

-**Anything you can do with Node.js, you can do in a pipeline**.
+**Anything you can do with Node.js, you can do in a workflow**.
 This includes using most of [npm's 400,000 packages](#using-npm-packages).

-We understand the choice of JavaScript as the first supported language for a data pipeline tool may seem odd.
+We understand the choice of JavaScript as the first supported language for a data workflow tool may seem odd.
 But we're trying to give non-data engineers data superpowers, and so want to start with one of the [most used](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages) [languages](https://github.blog/2018-11-15-state-of-the-octoverse-top-programming-languages/).
 If you work on websites and know JavaScript well, Pipedream makes you a full stack engineer.

 If you'd like to see another, specific language supported, please [let us know on our Spectrum community](https://spectrum.chat/pipedream/feature-requests?tab=posts).

 If you've never used JavaScript, see the [resources below](#new-to-javascript).

-## Adding a code cell
+## Adding a code step

-Click the **+** button below any cell after your source and click the **<>** button to add a new code cell:
+Click the **+** button below any step after your source and click the **<>** button to add a new code step:

 <div>
 <img alt="New step" src="./images/new-button.png">